 Avoid tedious rebuttals.
 If you’ve written your article in response to an earlier piece that made your blood boil, avoid the temptation to prepare a point-by-point rebuttal.
 It makes you look petty.
 It’s likely that readers didn’t see the earlier article and, if they did, they’ve probably forgotten it.
 So, just take a deep breath, mention the earlier article once and argue your own case.
 If you really need to rebut the article, forego an op-ed article and instead write a letter to the editor, which is more appropriate for this purpose.

 Acknowledge the other side.
-People writing op-ed articles sometimes make the mistake of piling on one reason after another why they’re right and their opponents are wrong, if not idiots.
-They’d probably appear more credible, and almost certainly more humble and appealing, if they took a moment to acknowledge the ways in which their opponents are right.
+Op-ed authors sometimes make the mistake of piling on one reason after another why they’re right and their opponents are wrong.
+Opinions that acknowledge the ways in which their opponents are right come across as more credible and balanced.
 When you see experienced op-ed authors saying “to be sure,” that’s what they’re doing.

 Make your ending a winner.
-As noted, you need a strong opening paragraph, or “lead,” to hook readers.
-When writing for the op-ed page, it’s also important to summarize your argument in a strong final paragraph.
+In addition to having a strong opening paragraph to hook readers, it’s also important to summarize your argument in a strong final paragraph.
 That’s because many casual readers scan the headline, skim the opening and then read the final paragraph and byline.
-In fact, one trick many columnists use is to conclude with a phrase or thought that appeared in the opening, thereby closing the circle.
+In fact, many columnists conclude with a phrase or thought that appeared in the opening.

 Relax and have fun.
-Many authors, particularly academics, approach an op-ed article as an exercise in solemnity.
-Frankly, they’d improve their chances if they’d lighten up, have some fun and entertain the reader a bit.
-Newspaper editors despair of weighty articles — known in the trade as “thumb suckers” — and delight in an academic writer who chooses examples from “Entertainment Tonight” as well as from Eminent Authorities.
+Remember that an op-ed article is not an exercise in solemnity.
+Opinion editors despair of weighty articles and delight in an academic writer who chooses examples from “Entertainment Tonight” as well as from eminent authorities.

 Don’t worry about the headline.
 The newspaper will write its own headline.
 You can suggest one, but don’t spend a lot of time worrying about it.

 Offer graphics.
-Until recently, newspaper op-ed pages rarely accepted graphics or photos to accompany op-ed article submissions.
-This tradition is now changing, especially as publications move online.
 If you have a terrific illustration, photo, video or other asset that might accompany your article, alert the editor when you send it.

 How to submit an article.
-Almost all newspapers and commentary sites now post guidelines about how they prefer to receive op-ed submissions.
+Almost all outlets now post guidelines about how they prefer to receive op-ed submissions.
 In general, they provide an e-mail address where you can submit the article electronically, but check first.
 Always be sure to include your contact information, and say whether you have a photo of yourself available.